davidseve/cloud-native-deployment-strategies/README.md

 And also the other to applications has been created **pipelines-blue-green** **shop-blue-green**

-TODO probar que shop funciona.
+TODO poner como probar que shop funciona

 export TOKEN=XXXXXX
 export GIT_USER=YYY